jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

   """
   title: String!
   """
-  These fields are non-nullable on the ER, so something really wrong is going on if these are null.
+  These fields are non-nullable in the ER, so something really wrong is happening if these are null.
   """
   content: String!
   """
-  Idiomatic GraphQL usually comes in camelCase, not in snake_case.
+  Idiomatic GraphQL is formatted in camelCase, not in snake_case.
   """
   userId: Int!
   """
-  The lightweight way of sending a timestamp is the unix timestamp.
+  The lightweight way of sending a timestamp is to use the seconds after unix epoch as an integer.
   """
   createdAt: Int!
   """